What moves beneath the surface shapes everything above it.

 -

 Sometimes what's needed isn't a process or a plan but just a real conversation.
-One that is unhurried, non-directive, and free from the pressure to arrive at a immediate conclusion.
+One that is unhurried, non-directive, and free from the pressure to arrive at an immediate conclusion.

 People often leave having processed something real, feeling more connected to themselves and clearer about what actually matters.